Bojinka plot

-Despite careful planning, the Bojinka plot was disrupted after a chemical fire drew the attention of the Philippine National Police – Western Police District (PNP-WPD, now known as Manila Police District PNP-MPD) on January 6–7, 1995.
+Despite careful planning, the Bojinka plot was disrupted after a chemical fire drew the attention of the Philippine National Police on January 6–7, 1995.
 Yousef and Mohammed were unable to stage any of the three attacks.
 The only fatality resulted from a test bomb planted by Yousef on Philippine Airlines Flight 434, which killed one person and injured 10 others.
 They also planted two other bombs in a shopping mall and theater in the southern Philippines.
-Elements of the Bojinka plot (including the plan to crash a plane into the CIA headquarters) would be later used in the September 11 attacks on the World Trade Center and the Pentagon, six years later.
+Elements of the Bojinka plot (including the plan to crash a plane into the CIA headquarters) would be used in the September 11 attacks on the World Trade Center and the Pentagon, six years later.

 Terminology and etymology

 The plot is also known as Oplan Bojinka, Operation Bojinka, Project Bojinka, and Bojinga.
-FBI officials described Operation Bojinka as "48 hours of terror".
+FBI officials described Operation Bojinka as an intended "48 hours of terror."

 Several news media outlets, including Time Asia, incorrectly stated that the word Bojinka means "loud bang" or "explosion" in the Serbo-Croatian language.
-Endnote 7 of Chapter 5 of the 9/11 Commission Report states that Khalid Sheikh Mohammed "says bojinka is not Serbo-Croatian for 'big bang', as has been widely reported, but rather a nonsense word he adopted after hearing it on the front lines in Afghanistan."
+The 9/11 Commission Report states that Khalid Sheikh Mohammed said "bojinka is not Serbo-Croatian for 'big bang', as has been widely reported, but rather a nonsense word he adopted after hearing it on the front lines in Afghanistan."

 Financing

-Funding for the Bojinka plot came from Osama bin Laden and Hambali, and from front organizations operated by Mohammed Jamal Khalifa, bin Laden's brother-in-law.
+Funding for the Bojinka plot came from Osama bin Laden, Hambali, and front organizations operated by Mohammed Jamal Khalifa (bin Laden's brother-in-law).

 Wali Khan Amin Shah was the financier of the plot.
 He funded the plot by laundering money through his girlfriend and other Manila women, several of whom were bar hostesses and one of whom was an employee at a KFC restaurant.
 They were bribed with gifts and holiday trips so that they would open bank accounts to stash funds.

 The transfers were small, equivalent to about 12,000 to 24,000 Philippine pesos ($500 to $1,000 US), and would be handed over each night at a Wendy's or a karaoke bar.
-The funds went to "Adam Sali", an alias used by Ramzi Yousef.
-The money came through a Filipino bank account owned by Jordanian Omar Abu Omar, who worked at International Relations and Information Centre, an Islamic organization run by Mohammed Jamal Khalifa.
+The funds went to "Adam Sali," an alias used by Ramzi Yousef.
+The money came through a Filipino bank account owned by Syrian-born Omar Abu Omar, who worked at the International Relations and Information Centre, an Islamic organization run by Mohammed Jamal Khalifa.

 A company called Konsojaya also provided financial assistance to the Manila cell by laundering money to it.
 Konsojaya was a front company that was started by the head of the group Jemaah Islamiyah, an Indonesian named Riduan Isamuddin, also known as Hambali.
 Wali Khan Amin Shah was on the board of directors of the company.